a-moharil/TABASCO/userguide.md

 ![detailed](https://user-images.githubusercontent.com/93342024/194401388-b741eb6f-3665-4983-bc50-172ac8398774.png)

 ### Summary Report
-The summary report for every corresponding cluster consists of the top 50 (or less, depending on &tau) context words from that respective cluster along with 50 (or less) random isntances of T which imply the usage of T in context of that respective cluster.
+The summary report for every corresponding cluster consists of the top 50 (or less, depending on τ) context words from that respective cluster along with 50 (or less) random isntances of T which imply the usage of T in context of that respective cluster.
 ![summary](https://user-images.githubusercontent.com/93342024/194401840-5620eddd-8ca5-4b88-835c-4afcf57f4377.png).

-After obtaining these results, the user can play with the values &tau (by going back to the '\targetmat' page) based on the threshold plots and keep obtaining finer results in every successive iteration.
+After obtaining these results, the user can play with the values τ (by going back to the '\targetmat' page) based on the threshold plots and keep obtaining finer results in every successive iteration.